 Sancocho (dominican meat and vegetables stew) is without doubt Dominican's most cherished dish.
 Sancocho is usually made for special occasions, but you can enjoy it any day.

 The Dominican sancocho is synonymous with fiesta.
 In the Dominican Republic, we are spontaneous and happy people who do not need excuses to celebrate.
 Where there are two or more Dominicans a party can suddenly break out, but sometimes the occasion requires more planning and preparation.
-It is in that kind of occasions when it is indispensable that someone knows how to make a sancocho dominicano, or beloved national stew.
+It is on that kind of occasion when it is indispensable that someone knows how to make a sancocho dominicano, or beloved national stew.

 If it's your turn, our sancocho recipe is here to rescue you.